JosephDoUrden/Graph-Partitioning-Algorithms-Comparative-Study/README.md

 ## Acknowledgements

-Special thanks to our esteemed instructor, Dr. Güner Eroğlu, for guiding and supporting us throughout this research.
+Special thanks to our esteemed instructor, Dr. Günet Eroğlu, for guiding and supporting us throughout this research.

 ## Team Members